natebosch/vim-lsc/README.md

 ### Jump to definition

 While the cursor is on any identifier call `LSClientGoToDefinition` (`<C-]>` if using the default mappings) to jump to the location of the definition.
+When multiple definitions are available, the quickfix list will be opened.
 If the cursor moves before the server responds the response will be ignored.

 ### Find references